jake-bladt/fullstack-js-book/manuscript/chapter01.md

 ## Hello, Hidden World
 At this point, most books about Javascript would provide you with a step-by-step explanation for how to use Javascript to make your browser either write "Hello, world" to a web page or to show a pop-up with that same message.

 The shortcoming of this approach is that pop-ups are generally a method of last resort for communicating with an end user in Javascript and, with a proliferation of top-notch libraries and frameworks for handling DOM manipulation, only a madman (or madwoman) would do so in raw, feral Javascript.
+Besides being verbose and uninituitive, DOM manipulation in raw Javascript can be a bit of a black art because of differences in browser implementation.
+Later, we'll see how libraries like jQuery use CSS selectors to tame the DOM and render remarkable results.

 (If you feel ill-used for the lack of a "Hello, World" example at this point, you can try one [here](http://javascript.info/tutorial/hello-world).
 Go ahead.
 I'll wait.)

 Instead of diving head-first into code, let's look at a couple of tools that will be your fast friends and boon companions as you learn and use Javascript.

 **Chrome Developer Tools**
-Lorem ipsum...
+One category of tools that have evolved alone with Javascript are in-browser developer tools.